axeltidemann/self_dot/README.md

 so this worked.

 In order to use the new shared libraries, you must specify where they are.
-This is not needed in 10.7, check to see if it is needed in 10.8.
+This is not needed in 10.7, however it is necessary in 10.8.
-It could be that this is taken care of automatically when you put everything in $VIRTUAL_ENV.

 > export DYLD_LIBRARY_PATH=$VIRTUAL_ENV/lib